vidyadhumale/SpringBootBatchCsvToJson/README.md

 GET:  http://localhost:8080/load

-Response : It will return the staus of JOB "COMPLETED" / "FAILED"
+Response : It will return the staus of JOB "COMPLETED" / "FAILED" and CSV data will written to employees.json file.
+If data is invalid, it will log error in log file for that data.